ovito-org/pyironFileReader/README.md

 The file reader can be installed either into OVITO Pro or the [OVITO Python module](https://pypi.org/project/ovito/) Python module using *pip*.

 ## Parameters
-- `roundCell` / "Round cell to orthogonal": Round the off-diagonal components of the simulation cell to `0` if they are below a threshold value currently hard-coded to `1e-8` A.
-- `strict` / "Strict mode": Activate strict mode which requires all optional keys to be present in the pyiron data container.
-In strict mode, any missing key will raise a `KeyError`.
-The default (non-strict) mode silently skips all missing optional keys.

 | GUI name                     | Python name | Description                                                                                                                                                                                                                        | Default Value |
 |------------------------------|-------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|